Sufiyan999/PW-DataScience-Masters/README.md

    - **Data Science Interview Question Bank (Day 1-30)**:
        Dive into the comprehensive collection of data science interview questions and answers.
 Explore the [Data Science Interview Question Bank Day 1-30 iNeuron](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources/Data%20Science%20Interview%20Question%20Bank%20Day%201-30%20iNeuron) in [Resources](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Resources)  to find day-wise questions, answers, and beautifully explained solutions.
 Sharpen your knowledge and get ready for successful data science interviews.

+- 🧠 **Projects**:
+Explore the [Projects](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/Projects) folder to discover a showcase of data science projects that I've completed as part of my course.
+Each project demonstrates practical applications of data science concepts, methodologies, and techniques.
+Feel free to explore the projects, compare your approaches, and gain insights into real-world data science scenarios.

 - 🎁 **Bonus: Python Practice Sets**: As an added treat, I've included a special bonus for you!
 The [Practice Sets](https://github.com/Sufiyan999/PW-DataScience-Masters/tree/master/practice%20sets)  offers a variety of engaging practice exercises.
 Strengthen your grasp of Python programming while tackling real-world scenarios.
 Consider these practice sets your extra dose of learning and fun!